-We endeavor to maintain good governance standards in our executive compensation program, as reflected by the following policies and practices that were in effect in 2011:
+We endeavor to maintain good governance standards in our executive compensation program, as reflected by the following policies and practices that were in effect in 2014:

 - CEO Compensation.
-In part due to his request, since 2002 through the end of fiscal 2011, Dr. Kibarian has not received an increase to his \$250,000 base salary.
-Also in response to his request, as well as a desire to conserve equity for other purposes, including to grant equity to other employees, Dr. Kibarian, has not received an annual discretionary cash bonus since 2002 and has not received an equity award since 2003.
+In part due to his request, which is based on a desire to conserve cash for other purposes, including funding the business and compensating other employees, Dr. Kibarian did not receive an increase to his base salary or an annual cash bonus for many years.
+The amount of his salary increases since 2012 and cash bonus awards since 2013 were modest.
+Also in response to his request, which is based on a desire to conserve equity for other purposes, including granting awards to other employees, Dr. Kibarian has not received an equity award since 2003.
 As a significant stockholder, Dr. Kibarian's interests are already strongly aligned with the interests of our other stockholders. - Independence.
 The Compensation Committee of our Board of Directors develops, reviews and approves each element of executive compensation.
 The Compensation Committee is comprised solely of independent directors.
 Additionally, pursuant to its Charter, the Compensation Committee has the authority to engage a compensation consultant and other advisers as it deems appropriate or necessary to support it in fulfilling its responsibilities. - No Perquisites.
 We do not provide perquisites or other personal benefits to our executives officers. - No Tax Gross-Ups.
 We do not provide tax gross-ups or other tax reimbursement payments to our executive officers. - Severance and Change in Control Agreements.
-Except in the case of Ms. Leo and Mr. Walker, we have not entered into any agreement with our NEOs in connection with the commencement of, or during, their employment with us that provides for severance payments or other special benefits upon their future termination of their employment or any payments or other special benefits in the event of a termination of employment in connection with a change of control of the Company. - Exclusive Decision-Making Power.
+Except in the case of Mr. Walker, which contains a double-trigger acceleration provision, as described below, we have not entered into any agreement with our NEOs in connection with the commencement of, or during, their employment with us that provides for severance payments or other special benefits upon the future termination of their employment or any payments or other special benefits in the event of a termination of employment in connection with a change of control of the Company. - Exclusive Decision-Making Power.
 The Compensation Committee retains and does not delegate any of its exclusive power to determine all matters of executive compensation and benefits, although our Chief Executive Officer and the Company's Human Resources department periodically present compensation and benefit recommendations to the Compensation Committee.
 The Compensation Committee considers, but independently evaluates whether or not to accept, management's recommendations with respect to NEO compensation. - Periodic Review.
-The Compensation Committee, in connection with management, regularly reviews our executive compensation policies and practices and program, including the mix of elements within our executive compensation program and the allocation between short-term and long-term compensation and cash and non-cash compensation, to ensure that our executive officers are compensated in a manner that is consistent with competitive market practice and sound corporate governance principles, and that rewards them for performance tied to the Company's primary business objective of delivering sustained high-performance to our customers and stockholders. - Risk Mitigation.
-The Compensation Committee regularly considers how the primary elements of our executive compensation program could encourage or mitigate excessive risk-taking, and has structured our program to mitigate risk by rewarding performance tied to several reasonable business objectives, and avoiding incentives that could encourage inappropriate risk-taking by our NEOs.
+The Compensation Committee, in connection with management, regularly reviews our executive compensation policies, practices and programs, including the mix of elements within our executive compensation program and the allocation between short-term and long-term compensation and cash and non-cash compensation, to ensure that our executive officers are compensated in a manner that is consistent with competitive market practice and sound corporate governance principles, and that rewards them for performance tied to the Company's primary business objective of delivering sustained high-performance to our customers and stockholders. - Risk Mitigation.
+The Compensation Committee regularly considers how the primary elements of our executive compensation program could encourage or mitigate excessive risk-taking, and has structured our program to mitigate risk by rewarding performance tied to several reasonable business objectives, and avoiding incentives that could encourage inappropriate risk-taking by our NEOs